Twitter nixes a handful of accounts pretending to be happy Amazon workers

 But on Monday, questions about the Twitter accounts emerged when the tech website Gizmodo noticed the handle @AmazonFCDarla appeared to use a photo of the account owner that was computer-generated.
-Since then, several other suspect accounts were suspended, as well.
+Since then, several other suspect accounts were suspended as well.

 Amazon said it has nothing to do with the accounts.